 The lake is clearly visible from a mile-long stretch of the park highway between the parking areas for Bumpass Hell and Lassen Peak Trails.
 Limited parking is available at the Lake Helen Picnic Area and small pullouts along the highway.
 Please use designated pullouts whenever possible.
 If space is limited, please do not drive or park on plants and be sure your vehicle is completely off the highway.
 A small pullout above the lake offers excellent sunset views to the southwest.

 A small picnic area is located on the southeast corner of the lake.
 Two vault toilets and a handful of picnic tables are available here.
 There is no drinking water available.

 The southern shore of the lake offers space for swimming.
 This deep lake remains very cold year-round.
-Boating is not permitted on the lake to preserve the scenic view.
+All types of floating devices are not permitted on the lake to preserve the scenic view and crystal clear waters.
 Please do not drag or place equipment on plants.
 Lupine is often plentiful along the lakeshore, but is easily killed by footsteps or equipment.

 Stay off Lake Ice

 This high-elevation lake often holds snow or ice well into summer.
 Please stay off lake ice at all times.
 The lake is very deep and a falling through the ice could easily lead to hypothermia or drowning.